heyjoekim/SnowModelDoc/README.md

 4. 7_mk_mm
     1. edit `mk_micromet_NLDAS2.f`
     2. compile and run `mk_micromet_NLDAS2.f`

+The process should be similar if you wanted to run SnowModel with ERA5 instead.
+The processing steps will be different.

 ## 5) Running SnowModel
 Once you have both vege_topo.gdat and a MicroMet input file, we are FINALLY ready to actually run SnowModel.